RyanJKS/data-analytics-power-bi-report/README.md

 ## DAX Measures and Analysis

 ### Establishing a Measures Table
-Introducing a dedicated Measures Table has significantly enhanced the manageability and clarity of our data model.
+Introducing a dedicated `Measures Table` has significantly enhanced the manageability and clarity of our data model.
 This centralized table, constructed using DAX and aggregating values from other tables, is essential for efficient data analysis within Power BI.

 - **Creation of the Measures Table:**
   - Utilized the Power Query Editor for its setup, providing an intuitive interface for debugging.
   - Through the Model View, "Enter Data" was selected to initiate a new table specifically designated for measures.

-### Comprehensive DAX Measures for In-depth Reporting
+### DAX Measures for In-depth Reporting
-We have developed a robust set of DAX measures that are foundational for our reporting needs.
+The robust set of DAX measures shown below are foundational for our reporting needs.
 These measures range from simple counts such as total orders to complex calculations for year-to-date (YTD) analytics.

 **Key Measures Include:**
 - **Total Orders**: Counts the number of orders by evaluating the Orders table's Order Date column.